 - Some people have experienced new, unusual, or increased urges (eg, gambling, sexual urges) while using pramipexole extended-release tablets.
 Tell your doctor right away if you notice such effects.

 - Patients with Parkinson disease may have an increased risk of developing a certain type of skin cancer (melanoma).
 It is not known if pramipexole extended-release tablets also increases the risk of melanoma.
 You may need to have skin exams while you are using pramipexole extended-release tablets.
 Discuss any questions or concerns with your doctor.

 - Lab tests, including blood pressure or skin checks, may be performed while you use pramipexole extended-release tablets.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Use pramipexole extended-release tablets with caution in the ELDERLY; they may be more sensitive to its effects, especially hallucinations.
+- Use pramipexole extended-release tablets with caution in the ELDERLY; they may be more sensitive to its effects.